effectai/effect-network/constitution/constitution.md

 &nbsp;&nbsp;&nbsp; **3.7** A Guardian is entitled to participate in Governance of the DAO by means of the submission of Proposals, Voting, and Fee Distribution.

-&nbsp;&nbsp;&nbsp; **3.8** A Guardian may resign his office by unregistering as a Member or by unstaking his EFX and/or NFX Tokens in such a way that Guardian no longer meets the necessary requirements as prescribed by the Staking Directive (“Party Termination Event”).
+&nbsp;&nbsp;&nbsp; **3.8** A Guardian may resign from office by unregistering as a Member or by unstaking their EFX and/or NFX Tokens in such a way that Guardian no longer meets the necessary requirements as prescribed by the Staking Directive (“Party Termination Event”).